w-jablonski/double_podium/README.md

 Putting a layer activator under lowest pinkie allows a comfortable podium-style navigation cluster at home row when in one-hand operation.
 And when using both hands, the two clusters can have complementary functions dependant on the layer and modifiers.<br>
 As the number of keys available for modifiers is limited, the two pinkie-keys also serve as bare Ctrl and Alt — holding Space key in addition achieves that, besides some other logic.
-I use slightly different (and lower) keycaps on these keys so they can be easily found.
+I use slightly different (lower) keycaps on these two keys so they can be easily found.

 ### Combos

 Combos are used to send symbols, modifiers and others using just one hand.
 Many of them are mirrored on both sides.
-It feels convenient: the mind freely chooses the side depending on which hand's turn it is or just general convenience.
+Using these is a pleasure: the mind freely chooses side depending on which hand's turn it is or just general convenience.

 Many combos are implemented using Tap-Dance to achieve tap-or-hold operation.
 The resultig experience is similar to a smartphone keyboard — you hold it down until the alternative character is produced.
 Other combos simply repeat the character — these are used for symbols you might actually want to repeat, like drawing a line of dashes etc.
-Holding Shift might also modify combos (it sends *any* character, not just the previous one shifted).
+Holding Shift also modifies some combos (it sends *any* character, not just the previous one shifted).
+It can be released early, too (One Shot Mod).

 Only some combos are shown; their features may also be missing.

 <img width="415" alt="combos0" src="https://github.com/user-attachments/assets/6ab69933-a40e-4b91-9b14-b5e25f4708ed" />
 <img width="415" alt="combos1" src="https://github.com/user-attachments/assets/35f0b280-f895-46d1-9584-c58b381c7a43" />

 <img width="410" alt="combos2" src="https://github.com/user-attachments/assets/6880e836-6376-4488-bf38-abbacb4c0b05" />
 <img width="410" alt="combos3" src="https://github.com/user-attachments/assets/43f4a3f2-b35a-4d26-b28a-9a7afc66edd8" />
 <br><br>